nshkrdotcom/jsv/README.md

   {:ok, data} ->
     {:ok, data}

-  # Errors can be casted as JSON compatible data structure to send them as an
+  # Errors can be converted into JSON-compatible structures for API responses
-  # API response or for logging purposes.
+  # or logging.
   {:error, validation_error} ->
     {:error, JSON.encode!(JSV.normalize_error(validation_error))}
 end
 ```

-JSV has many more useful features!
-Explore the documentation to find out more.
+JSV offers many additional features!
+Check the documentation for more details.

 ## Development

 ### Contributing

-Pull requests are welcome given appropriate tests and documentation.
+Pull requests are welcome, provided they include appropriate tests and documentation.

 ### Roadmap